bytedeco/javacpp/README.txt

 ==Changes==

+ * Fixed a few potential issues with the hacks in `Loader`
+ * Generalized somewhat more the compiler options used inside `linux-arm.properties` (issue javacv:418)
  * Cleaned up and optimized `Generator` a bit, and fixed a crash that could occur when `FindClass()` returns NULL

 ===January 6, 2014 version 0.7===